Quantifying Ocular Surface Changes with Contact Lens Wear: Discussion

-Ramasubramanian et al.~\cite{ramasubramanian2024influence} developed a closed eye model with soft contact lenses and the third principal stress ($\sigma_3$) in the cornea was proposed as an alternative to estimate the contact pressure between the eye and the lens.
-The authors considered different contact lens Young's modulus from $0.2$ to $1.44$MPa.
-They estimated high values of $\sigma_3$ at the center of the cornea, similarly to the suction pressure predicted in the work, and low values of $\sigma_3$ near the edge of the lens, in disagreement with the current work.
-Recent modeling effort studying the interaction between an ortho-k (stiff) lens and the closed eye~\cite{wu2021biomechanical,zhao2023biomechanical,wu2024fea} all predicted an increase in the effective stress in the eye near the edge of the lens, similarly to this work.
-These models predict different ranges for the maximum effective stress in the cornea: between $1\times10^{-2}$ to $2\times10^{-2}$~MPa depending on different corneal thickness, curvature, and refractive change in~\cite{wu2021biomechanical}; between $2.1\times10^{-3}$ and $2.4\times10^{-3}$~MPa depending on lens refractive power and myopia degree in~\cite{zhao2023biomechanical}; and $1\times 10^{-1}$~MPa in~\cite{wu2024fea}.
-For the stiffer contact lens considered in this work, $\mathrm{E}=50$, our model predicts a maximum effective stress in the eye of $2\times 10^{-3}$~MPa, similar to what predicted by ~\cite{zhao2023biomechanical}, and lower than what predicted in~\cite{wu2021biomechanical,wu2024fea}.
+Ramasubramanian et al.~\cite{ramasubramanian2024influence} developed a closed eye model with soft contact lenses, and the third principal stress ($\sigma_3$) in the cornea was proposed as an alternative to estimate the contact pressure between the eye and the lens.
+The authors considered different contact lens Young's modulus from $0.2$ to $1.44$ MPa.
+They estimated high values of $\sigma_3$ at the center of the cornea, which is similar to the suction pressure predicted in the work, and low values of $\sigma_3$ near the edge of the lens, which is in disagreement with the current work.
+Recent modeling efforts which studied the interaction between an ortho-k (stiff) lens and the closed eye~\cite{wu2021biomechanical,zhao2023biomechanical,wu2024fea} all predicted an increase in the effective stress in the eye near the edge of the lens, which is similar to this work.
+These models predict different ranges for the maximum effective stress in the cornea: between $1\times10^{-2}$ to $2\times10^{-2}$~MPa, depending on different corneal thickness, curvature, and refractive change in~\cite{wu2021biomechanical}; between $2.1\times10^{-3}$ and $2.4\times10^{-3}$~MPa, depending on lens refractive power and myopia degree in~\cite{zhao2023biomechanical}; and $1\times 10^{-1}$~MPa in~\cite{wu2024fea}.
+For the stiffer contact lens considered in this work, namely $E_{lens}=10$~MPa which corresponds to $\mathrm{E}=50$, our model predicts a maximum effective stress in the eye of $2\times 10^{-3}$~MPa, similar to what was predicted by ~\cite{zhao2023biomechanical} and lower than what was predicted in~\cite{wu2021biomechanical,wu2024fea}.
+We summarize the comparison between this work and \cite{wu2021biomechanical,zhao2023biomechanical,wu2024fea,ramasubramanian2024influence} in Table~\ref{tab:comp_models_results}.
+For details on the differences between our model and the models in \cite{wu2021biomechanical,zhao2023biomechanical,wu2024fea,ramasubramanian2024influence}, please prefer to Table~\ref{tab:comp_models}.
 Note in~\cite{wu2021biomechanical,zhao2023biomechanical,wu2024fea}, the contact lens Young's modulus considered was higher than $100$~MPa.